 plus northbound only: Gelato Counter, Patisserie Amenities: on both sides: Westmorland Hotel, Caravan Park, Children's Play Area, Free Cash Machines, Meeting Room, Showers

-and southbound only: Changing Places Outdoor Space: Outdoor dining terrace and grass by duck pond; Dog Walking Area, Picnic Area Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Tesla Supercharger 120kW & 150kW CCS Forecourt: Esso, Shop, Coffee Bar, Food to Go, LPG
+and southbound only: Changing Places Outdoor Space: Outdoor dining terrace and grass by duck pond; Dog Walking Area, Picnic Area Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Tesla Supercharger 150kW CCS Forecourt: Esso, Shop, Deli Counter, Coffee Bar, Food to Go, LPG

-First 3 hours free for all vehicles, after which cars must pay £12 and caravans, motorhomes and HGVs £18 with a £3 food voucher.
+First 3 hours free for all vehicles, after which cars must pay £13 and caravans, motorhomes and HGVs £22 which includes a £6 meal voucher.

 Prices can be paid for in the Quick Kitchen, with instructions in each car park.

 The fees are enforced by Westmorland Limited.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Tebay starred in its own four-part documentary series on Channel 4, which broadcast through July 2021.
 The programme, which looked at how the service area is managed and met its suppliers, was a hit with a broad range of viewers, pulling in over a million viewers and more than Wimbledon did.
 In the weeks that followed there were reports of queues of traffic approaching the service area.
 A Christmas episode and second series were created, and a sequel about Gloucester has been commissioned.